Group Commit for the Binary Log

 - See Also

-In MariaDB 5.3 and above, the server supports group commit.
+The server supports group commit.
 This is an important optimization that helps MariaDB reduce the number of expensive disk operations that are performed.

 In ACID terminology, the "D" stands for durability.
 In order to ensure durability with group commit,